How to monitor your Kubernetes metrics server

 kubectl --namespace kubernetes-dashboard describe secret $(kubectl -n kubernetes-dashboard get secret | grep admin-user | awk '{print $1}')

-After completing the authentication, the dashboard graphical interface will be available to you, and you can use it to monitor metrics and edit Kubernetes objects.
+After completing the authentication, you can access the dashboard graphical interface, which you can use to monitor metrics and edit Kubernetes objects.

 Using Hosted Graphite by MetricFire to monitor Kubernetes

-To handle a production-level Kubernetes infrastructure can require a few hundred nodes and upwards of a few Mbps network traffic.
-Meaning ou would need to scale out both Graphite and Grafana to handle the increasing load.
+A production-level Kubernetes infrastructure can require a few hundred nodes and upwards of a few Mbps of network traffic.
+Therefore, you must scale out both Graphite and Grafana to handle the increasing load.

 That’s where Hosted Graphite and Hosted Grafana come into the picture.
-These allow you to scale for long-term storage, as well as provides redundant storage of data without you having to go through the arduous process of setting up Graphite and Grafana.
-You don’t have to worry about installing, configuring, and maintaining your monitoring system, but just view the metrics on a web page.
+These allow you to scale for long-term storage and provide redundant data storage without going through the arduous process of setting up Graphite and Grafana.
+You don’t have to worry about installing, configuring, and maintaining your monitoring system, but view the metrics on a web page.

-Hosted Graphite and Hosted Grafana through MetricFire allow for the continuous active deployment of new features, as MetricFire’s products all have their foundations in the ever-growing open source projects.
-Configuring a Snap Daemon to send Kubernetes metrics to your MetricFire account is simple and just requires configuring your account's API key to be used as the prefix for each metric and the URL Endpoint to be used as the server destination.
+Hosted Graphite and Hosted Grafana through MetricFire allow for the continuous active deployment of new features, as MetricFire’s products all have their foundations in the ever-growing open-source projects.
+Configuring a Snap Daemon to send Kubernetes metrics to your MetricFire account is simple.
+It just requires configuring your account's API key to be used as the prefix for each metric and the URL Endpoint to be used as the server destination.
 Check out our article Monitoring Kubernetes with Hosted Graphite to learn how to set up monitoring your Kubernetes infrastructure quickly and easily using our Hosted service.

 Other benefits of using MetricFire: